zfdang/chinese-lunar-calendar-for-mac/README.md

 You can use CMD+Drag to move the location of this item.

 ## Code Structure
-there are two projects in this application.
+there are three projects in this application.

 ### 1. CLCLauncher
 this application is a agent application, which launch "MenuCracker.menu" & "CLCMenuExtra.menu"